Fatty Koo: History

 The five original members from the musical collective Fatty Koo met in Columbus, Ohio.
 Eddie B, Gabrielle, Marya, Ron, and Valure had been active participants in the inner city's CAPACITY youth arts program and engaged in the CAPACITY-sponsored "Columbus Songwriters’ Summit for Oneness" in 2003.
 Through completion of the summit, each individual member was invited to record on the nonprofit John Lennon Educational Tour Bus that provided a state-of-the-art mobile recording studio.
 The original members recorded an eight-song demo, and recorded multiple videos, which were later watched by manager David Sonenberg.
 The members, who had mixed backgrounds and musical preferences, become a music group in the fall of 2003.
-Shortly after, Fatty Koo signed a record deal with SonyBMG.
+Shortly after, Fatty Koo signed a record deal with Sony BMG.

 In 2004 they began recording their debut album with songwriter/producer Toby Gad.
 In 2005, Fatty Koo began to audition for a new male vocalist to join the group.
-Singer Miguel was initially considered, but he decided to pursue a solo career.
+Singer Miguel was initially considered but wasn't selected.
 Joshua Welton was later added to the group.
 Blowin Up: Fatty Koo aired on BET on April 21, 2005.
 The 13-episode reality TV show documented the group's career.
 Their debut album House of Fatty Koo was released on July 12, 2005.